Culbone: Samuel Taylor Coleridge

-The Person from Porlock is believed to have disturbed Samuel Taylor Coleridge during his composition of the oriental poem Kubla Khan.
+The "person on business from Porlock" is believed to have disturbed Samuel Taylor Coleridge during his composition of the oriental poem Kubla Khan.
 Coleridge was living at Coleridge Cottage, Nether Stowey (between Bridgwater and Minehead).
 Coleridge later stated he wrote the poem at Brimstone Farm, though no such farm has ever existed.
 It is likely that this encounter took place while he was staying at either Broomstreet Farm or Ash Farm near Culbone.

-It is also possible that Coleridge composed the poem at the Culbone Parsonage near to Ash Farm, now a collection of holiday cottages.
+It is also possible that Coleridge composed the poem at the Culbone parsonage near Ash Farm, now a collection of holiday cottages.